vidyalathabadde/Atomic_Features/Atomic/guided_Atomic_OpenMPMigration/README.md

 This sample demonstrates the migration of the following OpenACC pragmas:
 - #pragma acc parallel loop copy() copyout()

   The kernels construct identifies a region of code that may contain parallelism that has been as been translated into:
   - #pragma omp target teams loop map(tofrom:) map(from:)
 - #pragma acc atomic read

-  T. This has been translated into:
+  The `atomic read` reads the value of a variable atomically.
+The value of a shared variable can be read safely, avoiding the danger of reading an intermediate value of the variable when it is accessed simultaneously by a concurrent thread.
+This has been translated into:
   - #pragma omp atomic read
 - #pragma acc atomic write

-  T. This has been translated into:
+  The `atomic write` writes the value of a variable atomically.
+The value of a shared variable can be written exclusively to avoid errors from simultaneous writes.
+This has been translated into:
   - #pragma omp atomic write
 - #pragma acc atomic update

-  T. This has been translated into:
+  The `atomic update` updates the value of a variable atomically.
+Allows only one thread to write to a shared variable at a time, avoiding errors from simultaneous writes to the same variable.
+This has been translated into:
   - #pragma omp atomic update
 - #pragma acc atomic capture

-  T. This has been translated into:
+  The `atomic capture` updates the value of a variable while capturing the original or final value of the variable atomically..
+This has been translated into:
   - #pragma omp atomic capture